- Modules Intro

 Order association allows an issue to become a part of the order, allowing all involved to see the issue and participate in its resolution.

-Project association allows an issues to be associated with sub-elements of the project such as an order, Gantt task, or the project itself.
+Project association allows an issue to be associated with sub-elements of the project such as an order, Gantt task, or the project itself.
 This centralization allows departments to deal with their respective issues while allowing the project manager to see the big picture.

 Simple user interface allows a user to quickly generate and associate a new issue in less than a minute.
 This encourages system use and reduces administrative time spent creating issues.